kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

-# Kubernetes deployed on multiple ubuntu nodes
+# LMKTFY deployed on multiple ubuntu nodes

-This document describes how to deploy kubernetes on multiple ubuntu nodes, including 1 master node and 3 minion nodes, and people uses this approach can scale to **any number of minion nodes** by changing some settings with ease.
-Although there exists saltstack based ubuntu k8s installation ,  it may be tedious and hard for a guy that knows little about saltstack but want to build a really distributed k8s cluster.
-This approach is inspired by [k8s deploy on a single node](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/ubuntu_single_node.md).
+This document describes how to deploy lmktfy on multiple ubuntu nodes, including 1 master node and 3 minion nodes, and people uses this approach can scale to **any number of minion nodes** by changing some settings with ease.
+Although there exists saltstack based ubuntu lmktfy installation ,  it may be tedious and hard for a guy that knows little about saltstack but want to build a really distributed lmktfy cluster.
+This approach is inspired by [lmktfy deploy on a single node](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/getting-started-guides/ubuntu_single_node.md).

 [Cloud team from ZJU](https://github.com/ZJU-SEL) will keep updating this work.